t-mart/aqueue/README.md

 ### Other cool things

-This library is fully docstringed and type-hinted 🥳
+The API is fully docstringed and type-hinted 🥳

 ## Installation